This depends on the type of job you accept through our agency.

 Everyone has “off” days, including families.
 We may ask you to give them another chance.
 If for whatever reason you feel uncomfortable (personality type, parenting styles…etc), we will make proper arrangements to ensure you are in a good work environment.
 Sometimes that means we will not schedule you with that family in the future.

-The safety of our nannies and sitters is a big priority for us which is why we invest a significant amount of time and money meeting new clients in their homes or virtually before allowing the client to schedule care.
+The safety of our nannies and sitters is a big priority for us which is why we invest a significant amount of time and money meeting new clients virtually before allowing the client to schedule care.
 We require families to go through the registration process including an initial consultation – (“Joe Shmoe” can’t call us on a Friday night and get a sitter at his home.)
 The only exception to this is Resort Care or Corporate Care shifts.

 It depends.
 If you are placed with a family through our Placement Division, you will more than likely be making a one-year commitment to consistently work with one family.